-Just as most civilians don’t know the true reason for Memorial Day, it is shocking the number of Veteran and active military who don’t know Flag Code for the day.
+Just as most civilians don’t know the true reason for Memorial Day, it is shocking the number of veterans and active military who don’t know the Flag Code for the day.

 That is so important for us to remember.
 We SHOULD mourn.
 We CANNOT forget.
 But we also have to LIVE.

 When civilians go away on long weekends, or when people bust out the BBQ on Memorial Day, don’t get mad.
 Just don’t.
 Understand that our brothers and sisters in uniform died so we get to LIVE, so let people live.

 I cannot name one person who currently wears the uniform or any of the ones that are no longer here, that would ask us to sit around and be sad all day.
 Hell no. They would kick our asses, hand us a beer, and tell us to enjoy the life they fought for us to have.

 We all know that if they were here, they would be spending this day with their family.
 So do it for them.
 Go pick up their wife and kids, and drag them out to the lake.
 Take his girls to the baseball game you know he loved.
 Bring her son on a fishing trip because she no longer can.
 Help their families live the life you know they would have wanted.

 But don’t begrudge the people of America for the ability to spend quality time with their families because we are sad.
 Educate them, and mourn the fallen.
 But then, f**king live.
 Because we all know that is what they would have wanted.

 When I wrote the song, “Won’t Be For Nothing” about Memorial Day, I sent it to a huge number of Gold Star Families.
 People who know first hand the meaning, the sadness, and the loss on Memorial Day.
 I wanted to be sure that my point of view wasn’t hurting the families who felt that loss.
 And not a single one, zero families, asked me to not release it.
 Across the board, they said “Yes, you need to put that song out there.
 That is what they would have wanted.
 They want us to live”